Answers to the 3 greatest mysteries of the Pyramids of Giza

 3. What was the purpose of the pyramids?

-The pyramids at Giza were monumental tombs built for the pharaohs and their consorts during the Old and Middle Kingdom periods of ancient Egyptian history.
+The pyramids at Giza were monumental tombs built for the pharaohs and their consorts during the Old Kingdom period of ancient Egyptian history.

 The pharaohs believed that they were divine beings and that their physical bodies were necessary to maintain their divine status in the afterlife.